dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 more difficult rather than easier to understand.

 My goal in writing this is not to convince you of anything.
-My goal is to make you think, and show you that Bitcoin is way more than meets the eye.
-I can't even tell you what Bitcoin is or what Bitcoin will teach you.
+My goal is to make you think, and show you that there is way more to Bitcoin than meets the eye.
+I can't even tell you what Bitcoin is or what Bitcoin will teach *you*.
 You will have to find that out for yourself.

 <!-- Internal -->
 [I]: {% post_url /bitcoin/2018-12-21-philosophical-teachings-of-bitcoin %}